Spray Foam Insulation - Is it Really that Good?

 This type of foam is a bit different from the others in that is isn't so much heat based for expansion as it is water and pressure based.
 The foam is roughly about $1 per square foot and offers comperable air sealing qualities to spray applied foams.
 This is considered a low density .8 - 1 lb foam and is open cell.

 One of the main complaints of this type of foam has been shrinkage.
-It tends to shrink away from the studs if the water and pressure mixture is not correct and I have been told by other contractors that it takes a lot of monitoring to keep the proper consistancy.
+It tends to shrink away from the studs if the water and pressure mixture is not correct and I have been told by other contractors that it takes a lot of monitoring to keep the proper consistency.
 As for any blind use application with any product some inconsistencies are to be expected.

 So Which foam do you choose?